Rizka-F/Drinking-Water-Access-in-Indonesia/README.md

 ##### The tool that I used in this report is Excel, which I used for data cleaning, query, pivoting, analysis, and visualisation.
 #
 #### Results
 #### The report has six parts: an overview of drinking water quality in Asia; basic and safe drinking water access in Indonesia; baseline and target for safe water quality; types of drinking water sources; piped water access in Indonesia; and public finance for the water sector.
+You can access the full report at the following link: https://bit.ly/4p4bim0
 #
 ##### a.
 Overview of drinking water quality in Asia
 <img width="1543" height="965" alt="AirIcha1" src="https://github.com/user-attachments/assets/21ea0e30-8a2f-4175-8a1f-6a611e2b746f" />